Wedding Photographers of Washington DC, United States

 Shaun grew up studying film and television with the dream of becoming a director.
 He graduated college with six production certificates and his bachelor’s degree in communications.
 Shortly after his college graduation, Shaun put the video camera down and picked up a DSLR.
 He was constantly looking for something to photograph.
 Something with meaning, a purpose.
 He shot his first wedding in 2009 and never picked up a video camera again.
 Shaun lived in NYC for 7 years with his wife Keri and their two dogs.
 They now reside in San Diego, CA. Shaun is very humble about how he makes his living and is honored everytime he is chosen to photograph a wedding.
 [San Diego Wedding Photographer]

-I am a wedding photojournalist.
-This means that I specialize in candid (also called documentary style or simply unposed) photography.
+The documentary-style allows my couples to get "behind the scenes" of their own wedding.
 I enrolled in college as a young artist where I learned how to create and critique art, which would later become the foundation for my photography career.
 After graduating in 2008, I took an internship as a photojournalist at The Valley News Dispatch--now known as Trib Total Media--where I fell in love with visual storytelling and the year I shot my first wedding.
 I spent 8 years working for the newspapers—during the week I was shooting assignments full-time and shooting weddings on my weekends.
-In 2015, I was among 150 employees who were let go due to downsizing, which allowed me to focus 100% of my energy on weddings.
+In 2015, I decided to focus 100% of my energy on weddings.
 I took what I loved most about photojournalism and carried it to my wedding photography.
+My appreciation for art taught me composition and awareness of light, and the skills I developed as a photojournalist trained me to document candid moments with ease.
+I combine these elements in fun ways to help you relax in front of the camera and capture your personality, not poses.
+I reside in Slippery Rock, Pennsylvania in Butler County but I am willing to travel to document your milestone event, whatever or wherever it may be.
+PS: I do not and shall not discriminate on the basis of race, color, religion, gender, gender expression, age, national origin, disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 [Pittsburgh Wedding Photographer]

 Marta is an Italian professional wedding photographer.
 Born in 1978, she lives in Venice .
 Specialized in reportage, portrait, wedding.
 She graduated from the University of Venice in Philosophy and she worked in Venice for an international co-operation project and cultural exchange programmes aimed at the diffusion of a peace culture.
 European Master of Professional Photography from the ISFAV (Istituto Superiore Fotografia e Arti Visive) Institute in Padova.
 She worked as a professional photographer from 2006.
 [Venice Wedding Photographer]